01100001/01100001.github.io/_posts/2015-12-14-deluge-seedbox-docker.md

 > Deluge can be setup in such a way that a Deluge daemon, *deluged*, can be running on a central computer, *server*, which can then be accessed and controlled by other computers, *clients*, using one of Deluge's UIs.

-To put it simply, we'll be running the Deluge daemon `deluged` (headless, i.e. no GUI) on a server and connect to it via Deluge (with GUI) installed on our computer.
+To put it simply, we'll be running the Deluge daemon `deluged` (headless, i.e. no GUI) on a server and connect to it remotely via Deluge (with GUI) installed on our computer.
 The latter acts as an interface to the daemon running on the server.

-For portability and virtualization, we'll be running Deluge headless (`deluged`) within a Docker container.
-Here's the command I use to create a docker container for this purpose:
+We'll be running the Deluge daemon (`deluged`) within a Docker container on the server.
+Here's the command I use to create the docker container for this purpose:

 	docker run -d -i -t --name="deluge" -h="deluge" -p 54321:54321 -p 54321:54321/udp -p 54322:54322 -p 54322:54322/udp -v /home/pinky/torrents:/torrents -e "LANG="en_US.UTF-8"" -e "LANGUAGE="en_US:en"" --restart=always ubuntu:trusty /bin/bash

 > Make sure your firewall is configured to allow traffic through the port(s) mentioned in the command.
-In my case, I'd just have to run this command on the host beforehand:
+Going by the example above, I'd just have to run this command on the host beforehand:
 >
 > 	sudo ufw allow 54321 && sudo ufw allow 54322
 >